 ASTR 140 History of Astronomy (3) Covers the major discoveries in astronomy and astrophysics from the Babylonians through the 20th century, and the evolution of modern astrophysics.
 A-F only.
 (Fall only) DP

 ASTR 150 Voyage through the Solar System (3) An illustrated voyage through the Solar System based on recent scientific results.
-The class highlights the origin, evolution, and present state of the sun and each planet based on recent results.
-(Spring only) (Cross-listed as GG 105) DP
+The class highlights the origin, evolution, and current knowledge of the eight planets, their moons, asteroids, comets, and one star, the Sun.
+Field trip.
+(Cross-listed as GG 105) DP

 ASTR 241 Foundations of Astrophysics I: The Solar System (3) Solar system astrophysics.
 Dynamics of planets, satellite systems, asteroids and comets; internal and atmospheric structure of terrestrial and giant planets; thermal balance; the Sun as a star.
-Credit not given for both ASTR 240 and 241.
 A-F only.
 Pre: PHYS 170, MATH 242 or 252A, and PHYS 272 (or concurrent).
 (Fall only) DP

 ASTR 280 Evolution of the Universe (3) The Big Bang, origin of the elements, formation and evolution of galaxies and stars.
 Pre: any introductory astronomy or physics course, or consent.
 DP